sysdiglabs/terraform-provider-sysdig/website/docs/r/secure_rule_falco.md

 Supported fields for exceptions:

 * `name` - (Required) The name of the exception.
 Only used to provide a handy name, and to potentially link together values in a later rule that has `append = true`.
-* `fields` - (Required) Contains one or more fields that will extract a value from the syscall/k8s_audit events.
+* `fields` - (Optional) Contains one or more fields that will extract a value from the syscall/k8s_audit events.
 * `comps` - (Optional) Contains comparison operators that align 1-1 with the items in the fields property.
 * `values` - (Optional) Contains tuples of values.
 Each item in the tuple should align 1-1 with the corresponding field and comparison operator.
 Since the value can be a string, a list of strings or a list of a list of strings, the value